2006 California gubernatorial election

-The 2006 California gubernatorial election occurred on November 7, 2006.
+The 2006 California gubernatorial election occurred in the US state on November 7, 2006.
 The primary elections took place on June 6, 2006.
 The incumbent Republican Governor, Arnold Schwarzenegger, won re-election for his first and only full term.
 His main opponent was California State Treasurer Phil Angelides, the California Democratic Party nominee.
 Peter Camejo was the California Green Party nominee, Janice Jordan was the Peace and Freedom Party nominee, Art Olivier was the California Libertarian Party nominee, and Edward C. Noonan was the California American Independent Party nominee.